 Some of the best jobs for college students are ones you can do from anywhere.
-Whether it’s a part-time job with a flexible schedule or a series of gigs, there are online paid positions where you can work from your dorm room or wherever you happen to be.
+Whether it’s a part-time job with a flexible schedule or a series of freelance gigs, there are online paid positions where you can work from your dorm room or wherever you happen to be.

-Jobs vs. Gigs
+Remote Jobs vs. Gigs

 When you’re researching opportunities, you’ll find different types of positions available.
 The job responsibilities may seem similar, but how you’re paid may be different.
 If you’re hired for a traditional job, regardless of whether you work at home or onsite, you’re considered an employee.
 Your employer will contribute to payroll taxes paid on your behalf.
 If you’re an employee, you’ll typically be paid an hourly rate for part-time work.